aoriens/news-service/README.md

 An request to create a tag.
 Fields:

-- `name` - the tag name.
+- `name` - the tag name, which must not be empty.
 A string, required.

 ### CreateUser